Pomeranian - Beauty or Beast?

 Luckily, the Pom found favour with the monarchy.
 Queen Charlotte got her white ones from Germany.
 Her granddaughter Queen Victoria also took a personal interest in Pomeranians, as well as raised status for these dogs.
 She even had them ride in their own separate stage-carriage.
 What a great endorsement to the rest of the population this must have been.

-Maybe this accounts for what many perceive to be Pom huskys’ sense of entitlement, despite having long been tarred as low-caste working dogs.
+Maybe this accounts for what many perceive to be Pom huskys’ sense of entitlement.
+What is apparent is that have long been tarred as low-caste working dogs.
 These pups are full of personality and fun.

 Photo by pomeranian_kapten from Instagram